-Stand with Trans is a newly formed non-profit.
+Stand with Trans is non-profit founded in 2015.
 We are a 501(c)(3) organization which means that funds collected are tax deductible donations for the giver.
 The mission is to provide education, advocacy, mentorship, scholarship, empowerment and support to transgender youth and their families.
 We aim to provide the tools needed by transgender youth so they are more confident, feel validated and loved as they transition an authentic life.

-Here are two acronyms I learned recently: AFAB and AMAB.
+Here are two acronyms I learned when my son came out: AFAB and AMAB.
 Do you know what these stand for?

 AFAB = assigned female at birth

 AMAB = assigned male at birth

 When a baby is born the gender is assigned based on what we can physically see?
 The doctor sees a vagina you are assigned “girl” status; the baby is born with a penis, that’s an automatic “boy” status.

 What I’ve learned is that not everyone identifies as the assigned gender.
 For me, I never questioned that I was a girl.
 Imagine growing up knowing you are a boy but everyone else sees “girl.”
 Your parents dress you in pink and frills.
 You are given dolls and make-up and princess dress-up clothes.
 You go through your whole life as if in masquerade.

 The statistics show us (and I’ve seen first hand) that kids who have support from parents, friends, teachers, etc., grow up confident and possess the self-esteem to pursue a future.
 Notice that I said “kids” not “trans kids.”
 All children need to feel loved and supported.
 Period.
 However, when a transgender adolescent is struggling to come to terms with his/her/their identity, they need their parents even more.

 Parental Support Matters.
 Only 15% of trans youth without parental support described their mental health as “very good” or excellent, compared to 70% of trans youth with parental support. (http://transstudent.org/youthsupport)